-What Will a Trump Presidency Mean for America's HBCUs?
+What will a Trump Presidency mean for America's HBCUs?

 Trump was reportedly shocked that many of the schools faced, in some cases, existential challenges.
 Under the guidance of Omarosa Manigault, the Trump campaign's director of African-American outreach and a close aide, the White House has worked for weeks on drafting an executive order.

-On Monday, President Trump exchanged greetings with a number of HBCU presidents in the oval office before the group met with Vice President Pence.
+On Monday, President Trump exchanged greetings with 64 HBCU presidents in the oval office before the group met with Vice President Pence.
 Pence praised HBCU contributions to American history and culture and said that Trump remains committed to supporting them.

 Included among the attendees was Morehouse College President John Silvanus Wilson Jr., whose contract was not renewed last month by the board of trustees at the all-male college.
 During his tenure, Wilson has slashed the college's budget by $2.5 million and cut or downgraded 75 jobs.